WilliamsPanLab/gs/SampleConstructions/SampleConstruction.md

 }
 ```

-    ## [1] "Variables: Saw crime or accident?
+    ## [1] "Variables: Someone in family died?
 Did this happen in the past year?"

     ## No id variables; using all as measure variables